 Mr. Netser (interpretation): Thank you, Mr. Chairman.
 As I mentioned earlier, I will have questions.
-My first question on the first page referencing Article 22 under 30... the agreement, land claims agreement do I understand it correctly that the Bill before us that the mining company when they do their activities and the taxes they approve goes direct or are intended to go directly to the Nunavut government?
+My first question is on the first page referencing Article 22 of the Nunavut Land Claims Agreement under the bill that is before us.
+Do I understand correctly that through the bill before us, when the mining companies do their activities, the taxes they pay are intended to go directly to the Nunavut government?
 That's my first question.
-Thank you, Mr. Chairman.
+Thank you.

 Hon.
-Jeannie Ehaloak: Thank you, Mr. Chairman and I thank the member for his question.
-Currently before this Bill was presented, the mining companies pay their taxes directly to the Government of Nunavut.

-What this Bill proposes to do is we send our invoice for the property taxes that have been assessed on Inuit-owned lands to the Inuit organizations and for the Inuit organizations to receive the money so that they can pay the Government of Nunavut, they in turn would send their invoice to the mining company.
+Jeannie Ehaloak: Thank you, Mr. Chairman.
+I thank the member for his question.
+Currently before this bill was presented, the mining companies paid their taxes directly to the Government of Nunavut.
+What this bill proposes to do is we send our invoice for the property taxes that have been assessed on Inuitowned lands to the Inuit organizations and for the Inuit organizations to receive the money so that they can pay the Government of Nunavut, they in turn would send their invoice to the mining company.
 Thank you, Mr. Chairman.